A quick look at volunteering in the USA…

 Orientation is hosted by our New Orleans team at the volunteer accommodation in New Orleans.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in New Orleans – Introduction to New Orleans, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.

-On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.
+On your first day of volunteering in the USA, you will travel to your volunteer project site, and, once you’re there you will meet the placement staff of the community partner you will be working with.

 A typical volunteer day is as follows:

-7.45 AM Leave home and travel to your project.
-You will join with the local staff and will be given a duty roster and plan for work.
-Work and hours is dependent on the project and location that you are participating in.
+8:00 - 9:00 AM Leave home and travel to your project.
+You will join with the local staff to complete various outlined tasks that will help support the local organizations mission.
+Work and hours are dependent on the project and location that you are participating in.

-2:00 - 5:00 PM Work at the project usually ends.
-At this point you are free to travel home, sightsee or do some shopping.
+2:00 - 5:00 PM Work at the project typically ends between these times, but this will depend on your project.
+Use your free time to either travel back home, sightsee, or do some shopping.

 6:00 - 7:00 PM Dinner will be served at the volunteer dormitory.

 Please note this schedule will vary depending on the needs of your particular project.

 Volunteers are accommodated in a dormitory-style volunteer house located a block from the Lower Ninth Ward in New Orleans.
 This location is a short drive/taxi from downtown New Orleans with easy access to small shopping and food stores nearby.